jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 ```

 The `crypto_sign_verify_detached()` function verifies that `sig` is a valid
-signature for the message `m` whose length is `mlen` bytes, using the signer's
+signature for the message `m`, whose length is `mlen` bytes, using the signer's
 public key `pk`.

-It returns `-1` if the signature fails verification, or `0` on success.
+It returns `-1` if signature verification fails and `0` on success.

 ## Multi-part messages

-If the message doesn't fit in memory, it can be provided as a sequence of
+If the message doesn't fit in memory, then it can be provided as a sequence of
 arbitrarily-sized chunks.

-This will use the Ed25519ph signature system, that pre-hashes the message.
+This uses the Ed25519ph signature system, which pre-hashes the message.
 In
-other words, what gets signed is not the message itself, but its image through a
+other words, what gets signed is not the message itself but its image through a
 hash function.

-If the message _can_ fit in memory and can be supplied as a single chunk, the
+If the message _can_ fit in memory and be supplied as a single chunk, then the
 single-part API should be preferred.

 Note: `Ed25519ph(m)` is intentionally not equivalent to `Ed25519(SHA512(m))`.

-If, for some reason, you need to prehash the message yourself, use the multi-part
+If, for some reason, you need to pre-hash the message yourself, then use the multi-part
-`crypto_generichash_*()` APIs and sign the 512 bit output.
+`crypto_generichash_*()` APIs and sign the 512-bit output.

 ```c
 int crypto_sign_init(crypto_sign_state *state);